porygon-tech/pokeLab/README.md

 # pokeLab
 Competitive pokémon battle-oriented research, correlation studies and more.
 Any collaborations are welcome!
-Mainly focused on Smogon's Showdown community.
+Mainly focused on Smogon's Showdown community. https://www.smogon.com/stats/ is a nice and incredibly huge database to work with.

 ------------
 ## Optimiser / damage lab